-We were delighted that in Zimbabwe the Minister for Health visited our projects and held them up as a case study for all to follow in the country, emphasizing that 'prevention' was the way to go so that communities can take more responsibility for their own health.
-It is only the restraint by international donors to invest in in Zimbabwe which is hampering the immediate take up of the CHC countrywide in compliance with MoH policy.
+We were delighted that in Zimbabwe the Minister for Health visited our projects and held a AA project in Chipinge as a case study for all to follow in the country, emphasizing that 'prevention' was the way to go so that communities can take more responsibility for their own health.
+We have revamped our website to include many videos of CHC activities. www.africaahead.com.